A Walk To Remember, One Mother’s Legacy

 A voice whispered in my ear, “It’s time for you to walk in memory of your son.”.
 Thus began the planning for a 2000+ mile walk/bike combination trip as a memorial to Iris & Jim Angle’s son’s life, and to the lives of all our loved ones who chose to die too soon.
 Iris’s journey began on August 31, 2002 from the Chardon Cemetery, Chardon, Ohio.
 Eric was born, lived and is now buried in Chardon.
 Iris’s final destination was Phoenix.
 Arizona, on November 21, 2003–Eric’s birthday and where he died.
 The website was continually updated with the progress of the journey.

-Alive Hospice offers this comprehensive program that addresses the needs that arise following the death of a loved one.
+Alive Hospice, based in Nashville, offers comprehensive services that addresses the needs that arise following the death of a loved one.
 Professional grief counselors and trained volunteers are on hand to facilitate a variety of support services, including individual counseling.

 The mission of The Compassionate Friends is to assist families toward the positive resolution of grief following the death of a child of any age and to provide information to help others be supportive.

 An ongoing outreach project of the POS-FFOS (Parents of Suicide/Friends and Families of Suicides) Internet community.
 Survivors have the option of memorializing their own loved ones on this page.